camptocamp/charts/README.md

-# CampToCamp Help Charts Repo
+# CampToCamp Helm Charts Repo

 This is the camptocamp charts repository.